 The important thing to remember is that to have a venereal disease does not constitute a crime, but to transmit it to others is definitely criminal.
 Authorities emphasize that most of the individual problems of persons having a venereal disease can be handled without resorting to law enforcement.

 VD didn’t just affect men- the new shipyards were full of women as well.
 Hannah Peters, MD, was the Kaiser Richmond shipyard gynecologist and she co-authored “Gynecology in Industry” in the Kaiser Foundation Medical Bulletin, July, 1945.
 There she outlined what she’d learned during her first two years serving a workforce composed of as many as 23,000 female employees.

-Venereal disease educational material was placed in all women's rest rooms in the yards.
-Literature, folders as well as booklets, supplied by the Public Health Department, were made easily available in wooden racks which were hung in conspicuous places in every women's rest room.
+Venereal disease educational material was placed in all women's restrooms in the yards.
+Literature, folders as well as booklets, supplied by the Public Health Department, were made easily available in wooden racks which were hung in conspicuous places in every women's restroom.
 We were encouraged to find how quickly the literature disappeared.
 We know that the pamphlets were not only taken out of the rack, but they were actually read.
-We cannot measure their educational value; however, innumerable women have come into the clinic asking to be examined for a venereal disease because they think they might have some of the symptoms described in the literature which they found in the rest rooms.
+We cannot measure their educational value; however, innumerable women have come into the clinic asking to be examined for a venereal disease because they think they might have some of the symptoms described in the literature that they found in the restrooms.

 The struggle for quality, affordable health care was vital to the war effort, which included the crop of STDs that debilitated the home front workforce.
 And just as the Permanente health plan rolled up its sleeves and took on that battle during World War II, it continues to do so today.